BioinformaticsLabAtMUN/sRNARFTarget/README.md

   1. Clone the repository.
   2. Create the fasta files with the sRNA and mRNA DNA sequences in the sRNARFTarget-master folder.
   3. Set 'sRNARFTarget-master' as the current working directory.
-  4. Run the below command to run sRNARFTarget.
-Replace sRNA.fasta (--s parameter) and mRNA.fasta (--m parameter) with the corresponding fasta files of sRNAs and mRNA in the sRNARFTarget-master directory.
+  4. Type the command below to run sRNARFTarget.
+Replace sRNA.fasta (--s parameter) and mRNA.fasta (--m parameter) with the corresponding filenames of the fasta files containing the sRNAs and mRNAs sequences.
+Both files should be located in the sRNARFTarget-master directory.

-  ## Command to run sRNARFTarget
     nextflow run sRNARFTarget.nf --s sRNA.fasta --m mRNA.fasta

   ## Creation of all possible sRNA-mRNA pairs

 sRNARFTarget creates all possible pairs from the input sRNA and mRNA sequences.
 Each sRNA is paired with all mRNAs.
-For example, if the input sRNA file has 5 sRNA sequences and mRNA file has 9 mRNA sequences, then it will create 45 sRNA-mRNA pairs, 9 pairs for each sRNA.
+For example, if the input sRNA file has 5 sRNA sequences and mRNA file has 9 mRNA sequences, then it will create 45 sRNA-mRNA pairs, 9 pairs per sRNA.

   ## sRNARFTarget Results